Inside: Thinking about teaching your little one at home? Homeschooling a 2 year old is simple with these educational activities!

-I know that not every mom is big into arts and crafts, but we do them as much as we can in our homeschool!
+I know that not every mom is big into arts and crafts ( I get it!), but we do them as much as we can.
 I used to try to do them daily, but with adding other activities, that’s just not possible anymore.
 So we usually do a couple every week.

 We also have done paintings or colored pencil drawings to go with Bible units.

 We’ve used these since the beginning of the year, incorporating a few animals at a time.